-It’s well-known that obesity comes with many health issues, including an increased risk for heart disease, high blood pressure, type 2 diabetes, and breast cancer.
-But according to researchers, losing just five percent of your body weight can make significant improvements in your health.1 And in honor of Rapid Results, our newest program where members can lose up to 16 pounds in their first 4 weeks † utilizing their body’s natural circadian rhythm, we are sharing 16 life-changing reasons to lose 16 pounds:
+It’s well-known that obesity comes with many health issues, including an increased risk for heart disease, high blood pressure, Type 2 diabetes, and breast cancer.
+But according to researchers, losing just 5% of your body weight can make significant improvements in your health.1 In honor of Rapid Results, our science-backed program that can help you lose 16 pounds in your first 4 weeks † by utilizing your body’s natural circadian rhythm, we are sharing 16 life-changing reasons to lose 16 pounds:

 † Avg. weight loss in study was 11.6 lbs for those who completed the program.